 The priority Annex I habitat bog woodland is also actively peat-forming and overlaps with the ARB habitat.
-Such woodlands are usually dominated by Betula pubescens with a characteristic ground cover dominated by Sphagnum moss species, which often form deep carpets, and other mosses including species of Polytrichum.
+Such woodlands are usually dominated by Betula pubescens with a characteristic ground cover of Sphagnum moss species which often form deep carpets, usually with Polytrichum mosses and occasional lichens.
+A separate conservation objective has been prepared for bog woodland.
 Woodland areas are occasionally found on raised bogs that have an absence of the characteristic moss layer and are not regarded as peat forming.
 Such areas do not correspond to the Annex I habitat.